Removing Exchange Server 2007 remnants from Active Directory can be tricky, especially since Microsoft doesn't

 How do you remove Exchange Server 2007 remnants from AD?
-You can use the ADSI Edit tool like you did to
+You can use the ADSI Edit tool like you did to remove Exchange 2003 remnants, but I'd recommend using the information that still exists in AD to rebuild the old server.
+After doing so, you should be able to uninstall Exchange and remove any remnants from Active Directory.

 To begin the process, install Windows and all of the Exchange 2007 prerequisite components onto a spare server.
 Then open the Active Directory Users and Computers console and reset the computer account for the server in question -- assuming that it still exists.